 The ASARG group hosts a weekly research seminar each semester called Xtreme Algorithms.
 This is the best place to see what we’re up to and get involved.
 The seminar is designed to be inviting for new researchers and curious students.
-We share talks based on our research, and we have a lot of workshop sessions to push into other areas.
+We share short talks based on our research, and we have a lot of workshop sessions to push into other areas.

 Occasionally, there’s even food!
 Games may also follow.
 Please come and see if you’d like to get involved.

 Current Meeting Times: Thursdays at 2:00 p.m., room EIEAB 2.208.

 - 9/14 – Kickoff meeting with a discussion on CRNs.

 - 9/21 – Christian Narcia discussing ML research on IntelliBeeHive.